bitpay/copay-brand/README.md

 ##Beta

-Copay logo will include the BETA text on top until its 1.0 release.
+Copay logo includes the BETA text on top until its 1.0 release.

 ##Color Palette